TAKTIX82/ELK-Project/README.md

 - Update the metricbeat-config.yml file to include the IP Address of the ELK-VM 10.1.0.4:9200
 - Run the playbook, and navigate to http://13.76.84.215:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:
 - Which file is the playbook? filebeat-playbook.yml & metricbeat-playbook.yml
 - Where do you copy it? /etc/ansible/roles/
 - Which file do you update to make Ansible run the playbook on a specific machine?
 Update /etc/ansible/hosts
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-Update [webservers] to include Web-1 & Web-2 VMs
+Update the array in /etc/ansible/hosts file to have Web-1 & Web-2 VMs under a title/heading of [webservers] and have the ELK stack under a title/heading of [ELK-server].
 - Which URL do you navigate to in order to check that the ELK server is running? http://13.76.84.215:5601/app/kibana